22 key points

 Replicating Human Reasoning

-Xtractis instantiates the three human reasoning modes in three software robots:
+XTRACTIS extends the three human reasoning modes in three software robots:

-XTRACTIS PREDICT uses fuzzy deduction for its predictive analysis, calculating the predictions from the induced models rationally and deterministically.
+XTRACTIS PREDICT uses fuzzy deduction for its predictive analysis, calculating the predictions from the induced models, rationally and deterministically.

 Enabling Audit & Certification of AI Decision Systems

-Users and experts can validate their models before pushing to end-use, or audit them before submission to certification to comply with AI regulations for high-risk applications.
+Users and experts can validate their models before pushing to end-use or audit them before submission to certification to comply with AI regulations for high-risk applications.

 Enhancing Knowledge